 Why Make Your Own Pepper Relish?

 Canning pepper relish also allows you to enjoy garden-fresh flavors long after summer has ended.
-Plus, once sealed and stored correctly, jars of homemade relish can last up to a year or more without refrigeration — a true gift for busy cooks and flavor hunters alike.
+Properly processed and stored, jars of homemade relish can last up to 12-18 months without refrigeration — a true gift for busy cooks and flavor hunters alike.

 Essential Ingredients for a Flavorful Relish

-To make a truly memorable pepper relish, you’ll want to balance sweetness, acidity, heat, and crunch.
-Here's what you’ll typically need:
+To make a truly memorable pepper relish, you'll want to balance sweetness, acidity, heat, and crunch.
+Here's what you'll typically need for safe canning:

 - Spices: Mustard seed, celery seed, and turmeric are popular additions.